Explore

 Jack's performance in this movie is not of a self-centered man of a salty background who becomes overly or angelically transformed, but as someone steeped in his own irresponsibility, with a hard to reach ability to care that is gradually bought up to the surface by the only type of people who could cause such a subtle and internal catalyst: a group of guys who are crazier than he is.

-Not only is this Quentin's homage to martial arts flix, but it also includes homage's to anime and those funky, grainy 70's Bruce Lee's wannabe's that made us laugh with their unsynchronized voice-overs, jagged camera movements and B-level musical sound effects.
-And yet, he was able to combine all this campy characteristics in a manner that was just plain...
+Not only is this Quentin's homage to martial arts flix, but it also includes homage's to anime and those funky, grainy 70's Bruce Lee's wannabe's that made us laugh with their unsynchronized voice-overs, jagged camera movements and b-level musical sound effects.
+And yet, he was able to combine all this in a manner that was just plain...

 The combination of a tight script with a solid ensemble cast (oh, and lets not forget a big screen directorial debut for Sidney Lumet) make for a tense, compelling movie that even though it keeps 99% it's entire length within one room, a viewer can't help but to be spellbound.

-So far, this is my favorite animated feature of all time.
+So far, at this point in time, this is my favorite animated feature ever.

-One of the best voice castings for the lead roles I've seen (or is it heard?) and it has a great story, full of charm, wit and family chemistry.
-I always thought that Hollywood never seem to be able to put out 100% in any feature dealing with superheroes, but they really did with this one.
-The effects are incredibly cool, the over-all visuals are stunning and the characters are all drawn with an equally high level of quality and dynamicism (.... is that really a word?).
-Added with the "Jack Jack Attack" story on the DVD, and I know that it will probably be a long time before the family "I's" get dethroned from #1 on my list of fave computer animation movies.
+Not only does The Incredibles have one of the best voice castings for the lead roles I've seen (or is it heard?) but also, on top of that, it has a really great story, written by Brad Bird, the same guy responsible for the Iron Giant (another one of my favorite all-time animated flicks).
+From beginning to end, this semi-origin of The I's is full of charm, wit and a family chemistry that is entertaining for all audiences, not just for the younger demographic.
+I always thought that Hollywood never seem to be able to put out 100% in any feature dealing with superheroes, but with Bird's eye on what makes science fiction and superheroes functionable towards the tastes of both mainstream and hardcore movie goers, this is a computer generated comic book caper was able to pull it off with beyond any mild manneres expectations.
+The effects are incredibly cool (even at a CGI level), the over-all visuals are stunning, and the characters are all drawn with an equally high level of quality and dynamicism.
+When viewed with the "Jack Jack Attack" extra featurette on the DVD, I feel pretty confident that it will probably be a long time before the family "I's" get dethroned from #1 on my list of fave computer animation movies of all time.

 The year that this film was released, I had a girlfriend who liked to go out with me, but only when she planned it & was in control of the date.
 On one week-end night, I was supposed to go see Joy Luck Club with her, but since it was at my suggestion, she, as always, phoned me to tell that she felt like maybe she was (conveniently) coming down with something.
 Now don't get me wrong, she wanted us to see this film, just not at my suggestion (I'll skip any psycho-analyzations as to why she was always like this).